Homesite Home Insurance Review

 Homesite Home Insurance Review: Bottom Line

-Homesite provides eight ways to save, including discounts for monitored security systems and newer roofs, plus endorsements like extended dwelling coverage and personal injury protection.
-Homesite performs strongly in affordability and coverage, but ranks lower in customer experience, coming in at 14th nationally with a 3.33 score.
+Homesite has eight ways to save including discounts for monitored security systems and newer roofs plus endorsements like extended dwelling coverage and personal injury protection.
+Homesite is strong in affordability and coverage but weak in customer experience.
+It's 14th nationally with a 3.33 score.

 Compare Home Insurance Rates